jacobwhall/thesis/README.md

 # Producing a Video to Communicate Radon Health Risks in Williamsburg

+⚠️ Under Construction! ⚠️

 This repository is where I'm writing my senior thesis!
 Which is all about communicating about radon in Williamsburg.

 I'll update this readme in the future with an overview of the project, but for now this is a place for me to track my own changes, consolidate assets, etc.

 ## Reading the thesis

-The thesis is rendered to thesis.pdf
+The thesis is available to read online [here](https://jacobwhall.github.io/thesis/).
+If you'd like to render a PDF version yourself, see the instructions below.

 ## Rendering the thesis